What is emergency contraception?

 - Your birth control method failed.
-Maybe you forgot to take your pill or get your shot, the condom broke or came off, or your diaphragm slipped.
+Maybe you forgot to take your pill or get your shot.
+Or maybe the condom broke or came off, or your diaphragm slipped.

 - You were sexually assaulted.
 Even if you were using birth control, emergency contraception can help decrease your chance of getting pregnant.

-Using emergency contraception right away can prevent an unwanted pregnancy and keep you from worrying while you wait for your next period to start.
+Using emergency contraception right away can prevent an unwanted pregnancy.
+And it can keep you from worrying while you wait for your next period to start.

-There are two main types of emergency contraception: pills and the copper intrauterine device (IUD).
-Most women choose pills because they work well, don't cost a lot, and are usually easy to get.
+There are two main types of emergency contraception: pills and intrauterine devices (IUDs).
+Pills work well, don't cost a lot, and are usually easy to get.
 The IUD works very well, but it has to be inserted by a doctor.

 - The most common option contains a progestin hormone called levonorgestrel.
 Progestin is a synthetic version of the hormone progesterone.

-- Another option is a medicine called ulipristal acetate (for example, ella) that affects the progesterone in your body.
+- Another option is a medicine called ulipristal (for example, Ella).
+It affects the progesterone in your body.

 - Some birth control pills are also used.
 These often contain a combination of the hormones estrogen and progestin.
 If you already take birth control pills, you may be able to use the pills you have as emergency contraception.
-Talk to your doctor or check the websites listed below for the correct doses.
+Talk to your doctor to find out the correct doses.

-- IUD: The copper IUD is a small, T-shaped plastic device that is inserted into your uterus.
+- An IUD is a small, T-shaped plastic device that is inserted into your uterus.
 It can be placed up to 5 days after unprotected sex to prevent pregnancy.
-(Note: The hormonal IUD, such as the Mirena, is not used for emergency contraception.)

 How does it work?

-Emergency contraception hormones may prevent fertilization by stopping the ovary from releasing an egg (ovum).
+The hormones in these pills may prevent fertilization by stopping the ovary from releasing an egg (ovum).
 They also make the fallopian tubes less likely to move an egg toward the uterus.
-Emergency contraception is also thought to thin the lining of the uterus, or endometrium.
+The pills are also thought to thin the lining of the uterus, or endometrium.
 The thickened endometrium is where a fertilized egg would normally implant and grow.

 Where can you get emergency contraception?

-Some types of emergency contraception, such as ulipristal acetate (for example, ella) are available only with a prescription from a doctor.
+Some types of emergency contraception, such as ulipristal acetate (for example, Ella) are available only from family planning clinics or with a prescription from a doctor.

-Some pharmacists will not sell emergency contraception or fill prescriptions for birth control pills.
+Some pharmacists won't sell emergency contraception or fill prescriptions for birth control pills.
 If this happens to you, ask for the location of a pharmacist who will, or go to or call the Planned Parenthood clinic nearest you.